-Built like a fortress, this fully modernized museum has a massive concrete courtyard surrounded by trees.
+Built like a fortress, the fully modernized National Palace Museum has a massive concrete courtyard surrounded by trees.
 The collection spans China’s 5,000-year-history and is the world’s largest of Chinese art.
 Some of the 696,000 pieces in the permanent collection date back 10,000 years to the Neolithic age, and only 3,000 pieces are on display.

 The museum was founded in 1925 in the Forbidden City in Beijing, China, from which it derives its name, and it was then part of the Chinese emperor’s collection.
 Items were moved to Taiwan in 1933 to escape war damage.
 Additional precious objects were sent here during the civil war in China in 1948.